Pages

 © Lisavan

 It has been referred to as “holy scripture,” even as the “Word of God.”
-If true, that would make reading the Bible the highest priority of everyone on Earth.
+If you believe in God, that would make reading the Bible your highest priority.

-A person who denies the Bible’s claim of being a message to mankind from God is challenging the belief system of literally millions of people over 19 centuries, who based their every decision on what they read in the Bible.
+A person who denies the Bible’s claim of being a message to mankind from God is challenging the belief system of literally billions of people over two millennia, who based their moral decisions on what they read in the Bible.

 What do you actually know about the Bible?
 Where did it come from?
 How did it get to the position of prominence it held for so many centuries?
 Is it right or wrong that it should now take a back seat to modern scientific, moral, and philosophical thinking?

-If you are a church-goer, or thinking of becoming one, what is your chosen church’s opinion about the Bible?
+If you are a church-goer, or thinking of becoming one, or thinking of leaving your church behind, what is your chosen church’s opinion about the Bible?
 Should that matter to you?

-This week, a survey went out to churches all around Phoenix, Arizona.
-Why not forward the link for this page to someone in a position of authority at a church near you, and have them either post their replies as comments, or email me their answers.
+Why not forward the link for this page to someone in a position of authority at your church or a church near you, and have them post their replies as comments.
 Here are the questions:

-2. If some parts yes and some parts no, which is which, and on what do you base that?
+• If some parts Yes and some parts No, which is which, and on what do you base that?

-3. Has God inspired other writings?
-If so, what is your test to determine what is from God and what isn’t?
+• Has God inspired other writings?
+If you believe He has, what is your test to determine what is from God and what isn’t?

-7. What if any direction does your church give to members on political questions, such as who to vote for, what bills to vote for, or against?
+• What if any direction does your church give to members on political questions, such as who to vote for, or what bills to vote for or against?

 • Creation versus evolution?